aminasajan/Scala-Programs/README.md

 - Packages provide a way to organize code into hierarchical namespaces.
 - Create separate packages for each distinct module in your Spark project.
 - For example, you might have packages like com.example.spark.ingestion, com.example.spark.processing, etc.
-4.Resolving Conflicts and Versioning Issues:
+4. Resolving Conflicts and Versioning Issues:
 - Dependency conflicts can arise when multiple modules depend on different versions of the same library or module.
 - Use sbt's dependency resolution mechanism to resolve conflicts automatically.
 - Specify version ranges for dependencies to allow sbt to choose compatible versions at build time.
 - Manually override dependency versions if necessary, but exercise caution to avoid compatibility issues.

 ## Testing Modular Components
 1. Writing Unit Tests for Modular Spark Components:
 - Unit tests focus on testing individual units or modules of your Spark application in isolation.
 - Write unit tests using a testing framework such as ScalaTest, JUnit, or another preferred testing library.
 - Ensure that unit tests cover both positive and negative scenarios, including edge cases and error conditions.